 a post-processing transformation of the Infoset .

-An implementation may use any technique consistent with this semantic.
+An implementation MAY use any technique consistent with this semantic.

 Source-to-source Transformation

 The source-to-source transformation turns the declaration of an unordered sequence into an ordered sequence group that contains a repeating choice.
 To ensure that the resulting schema is a valid DFDL schema, the choice group is wrapped in an array element.